Home » Power Plant » Thermal Power Plant: Layout, Working, Elements, Advantages and More

 12. They are generally located near the urban areas.

-13. Scope of expansion is unlimited.
+13. The scope of expansion is unlimited.

 14. These are located in a place where the displacement of people is minimum.